Choosing Ski Poles

 The most important parameters of ski poles are their length, flexibility and elasticity.
-The use of ski poles is really wide and individual.
-When choosing, focus on the length, material and the usual use.
+The use of ski poles varies, and it is individual.
+When choosing, focus on the length, material and the use.

 How to choose the right length?

-- When standing barefoot, grab the pole upside down by the ring.
-Your wrist should be on horizontal level or slightly bent down.
+- when standing, grab the pole upside down under the ring - your wrist should be horizontal or slightly bent down

 Types of ski poles